annelo-msft/gists/clientmodel/readme.md

 The common patterns highlighted here include:

-1. Indicating which reponse status codes the service considers successful for this operation by setting a `MessageClassifier`
+1. Indicating which response status codes the service considers successful for this operation by setting a `MessageClassifier`
 1. Calling a helper method to create the `PipelineMessage` and `PipelineRequest` specific to the service operation
 1. Sending the message by calling `ClientPipeline.Send`
 1. Checking `PipelineResponse.IsError` and throwing an `ClientRequestException` if needed